systalex/camunda-test/README.md

 ## Camunda BPMN Test: Task Description
 	* Task completion will demonstrate the ability to configure the most basic Camunda setup
- 	* Send the completed .BPMN file to Systalex HR
+ 	* Send the completed .BPMN files to Systalex HR contact you are working with
  	* Include potential errors if deployed to a Camunda engine and a process started
  	* List improvements the process could have added to it to reduce errors